-In order to complete the dietetics internship, interns must demonstrate the achievement of knowledge and performance requirements for entry-level dietitians through a minimum of 1,000 hours of supervised practice and appropriate didactic experiences.
-In order to do this, interns must complete all activities successfully as assigned by the experience coordinator or within each supervised practice rotation, receive a rating of exceptional or competent in all areas as evaluated by preceptors on ACEND Competency Evaluation Forms, maintain rotation hours verification records and weekly log of conditions and populations served and have this documentation signed or initialed by their preceptors.
-For interns who successfully complete the dietetic internship, the experience coordinator or dietetic program director will submit a completed registration eligibility application with supporting documentation to the Commission on Dietetic Registration (CDR) via online process, and interns will be notified via email by CDR when they are determined to be eligible to sit for the RDN exam.
-Dietetic internship tuition and fees for 2021-22: Application fee (non-refundable, prepaid) \$50 Tuition (18 hours graduate credit and 3-day \$16,000 RD exam review course) Technology (\$125 per semester) \$250 Campus parking permit (\$25 per semester) \$50 The dietetic internship application fee is submitted with the application materials and will not appear as a part of the intern student account.
+In order to complete the dietetics internship, interns must demonstrate the achievement of knowledge and performance requirements for entrylevel dietitians through a minimum of 1,000 hours of supervised practice and appropriate didactic experiences.
+In order to do this, interns must complete all activities successfully as assigned by the clinical educator or within each supervised practice rotation, receive a rating of exceptional or competent in all areas as evaluated by preceptors on ACEND Competency Evaluation Forms, maintain rotation hours verification records and weekly log of conditions and populations served and have this documentation signed or initialed by their preceptors.
+Interns who successfully complete the dietetic internship will receive a Verification Statement, stating that all requirements have been met.
+The dietetic program director will submit a completed registration eligibility application with supporting documentation to the Commission on Dietetic Registration (CDR) via online process, and interns will be notified via email by CDR when they are determined to be eligible to sit for the RDN exam.
+Dietetic internship tuition and fees for 2022-23: Application fee (non-refundable, prepaid) \$50 Tuition (18 hours graduate credit and 3-day \$16,000 RD exam review course) Technology (\$125 per semester) \$250 Campus parking permit (\$25 per semester) \$50 The dietetic internship application fee is submitted with the application materials and will not appear as a part of the intern student account.
 ADDITIONAL COSTS:

 - Academy of Nutrition and Dietetics student membership (\$58)

 - Professional Liability Insurance (\$25-60)

 - BCI and FBI background check (\$60)

 - Health screening/physical (varies)

 - Flu shot for current season (\$20-35)

 - CPR Certification (varies)

 - Two lab coats (avg. \$24-60)

 - Books and supplies (\$200-400)

 Interns are expected to provide for their own health insurance, housing and living expenses, and transportation to and from supervised practice sites (with the exception of travel to MDS site rotation).
-Most interns chose to live in Bluffton, Findlay or Lima, as rotations are, typically located within an hour of Bluffton.
-Ohio.
+Most interns chose to live in Bluffton, Findlay or Lima, as rotations are typically located within an hour of Bluffton, Ohio.

-NOTE: For 2021-22, interns will be able to attend FNCE virtually October 16-19, 2021, with the internship covering the cost of registration since there are no travel expenses for this event as usually provided by the university.

 FINANCIAL AID OPTIONS: